Rosemary-Hogarth/journalist-website/README.md

 - Build a fast, lightweight, and responsive website with a headless CMS.
 - Enable smooth content management via Decap CMS.
 - Optimise images dynamically using Cloudinary to improve performance.
-- Implement a filter system for artworks, each with its own slideshow.
+- Implement an artworks grid with slideshows.
 - Support multiple languages for accessibility and international reach.